persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-02-20-java-spring-boot-3-rest-jwt-auth.md

 <a href="https://github.com/persteenolsen//vue-java-jwt-auth-client" target="_blank">The Vue Client at GitHub</a>

 Developed with Java 17 !
-Showing the Users after a successfull Logins by a Java Spring Boot 3 REST API using also JWT, JPA, Hibernate, Maven and MySQL with GET all Users functionality.
+Showing the Users after a successful Logins by a Java Spring Boot 3 REST API using also JWT, JPA, Hibernate, Maven and MySQL with GET all Users functionality.
 Ready to be deployed to Azure App Service with Java 17 and Tomcat 10.1